-The second year, 1999, brought a recommendation from the committee in the form of a preliminary draft of a bill, which would allow local jurisdictions to apply for state financial assistance to aid in paying probation officer salaries, providing the local jurisdiction is meeting or exceeding all the minimum standards adopted by the Judicial Conference of Indiana.
+The second year brought a recommended preliminary draft of a bill from the committee, which would allow local jurisdictions to apply for state financial assistance to aid in paying probation officer salaries, providing the local jurisdiction is meeting or exceeding all the minimum standards adopted by the Judicial Conference of Indiana.
 A bill was eventually introduced in 2000, but failed to pass its initial committee assignment.